theunwrappedoptional/DALL-E-2-API-Images/README.md

 ## OpenAI API Image Generation - iOS App

 This is an **experimental iOS App** that make use of the **OpenAI API** to generate images.
-The app allows the user to generate an image from a description.
+The app allows the user to generate an image from a description and save it to the Photo Library.

 ## Getting Started